openhab/openhab-addons/addons/binding/org.openhab.binding.netatmo/README.md

 | welcomePersonLastEvent        | Image     | Picture of the last event for this person              |

 All these channels except welcomePersonAtHome are read only.

-Warning : while setting person away using the channel welcomePersonAtHome is fine, the contrary does not seem supported officially by Netatmo API.

 # Configuration Examples